 The Langenkamp Dictionary of Agentic AI Terminology

-A working reference for the language of agentic AI — written from the position of someone running an agentic system every day, not from press releases or marketing copy.
+A working reference for the language of agentic AI, written from the position of someone running an agentic system every day, not from press releases or marketing copy.

-Agentic AI has the same problem oil-and-gas had in the 1970s: a flood of new terminology, mostly from vendors with an interest in keeping the language murky, and not enough working references written by people who actually use the systems day-to-day.
+Different industry, same impulse: agentic AI is in 2026 what oil and gas was in 1974.
+A flood of new terminology, mostly from vendors with an interest in keeping the language murky, and not enough working references written by people who actually use the systems day-to-day.
 Senior colleagues, students, and journalists are left to assemble their understanding from product launches, breathless trade press, and vendor decks.
 This is a small contribution toward fixing that.

 Each entry follows the same structure:

-1. In one sentence — the shortest accurate definition.
+- In one sentence — the shortest accurate definition.

-2. Why it exists — the problem it solves.
+- Why it exists — the problem it solves.

-3. What it actually does — the concrete operation.
+- What it actually does — the concrete operation.

-4. A working example — drawn, where possible, from a real running system.
+- A working example — drawn, where possible, from a real running system.

-5. Why it matters in a teaching context — for the management-faculty audience this is primarily aimed at.
+- Why it matters in a teaching context — for the management-faculty audience this is primarily aimed at.

-6. Trade-offs — what it costs, what it breaks, where to be careful.
+- Trade-offs — what it costs, what it breaks, where to be careful.

 If a term cannot be explained that way, the term is probably hiding something.